 - Two professional/academic letters of recommendation (MAT recommendation form required).

 - Optional Resume or curriculum vita.

-- Qualifying scores on the Praxis Core Academic Skills for Educators (Core) Reading, Writing, and Math tests or meet the SAT® Reasoning Test, ACT® test or GRE® General Test requirements are required for all Master of Arts in Teaching (M.A.T.) applicants.
+- Maryland State Department of Education (MSDE) qualifying scores on the Praxis Core Academic Skills for Educators (Core) Reading, Writing, and Math tests or meet the SAT® Reasoning Test, ACT® test or GRE® General Test requirements are required for all Master of Arts in Teaching (M.A.T.) applicants.
 If you wish to take all three computer-delivered Core Academic Skills for Educators exams (5712, 5722, 5732) at the same time, select Core Academic Skills for Educators Combined Test (5751) when registering.
 Loyola's institution code is RA5370.
+Additional information about the Praxis Core exam may be found on the MSDE web site (www.marylandpublicschools.org).
 Qualifying scores on the Praxis I (taken prior to Sept.
 1, 2014), SAT, ACT, or GRE tests may be substituted for the Praxis Core exam requirement for MAT applicant as follows: